Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

-Further Reference: Aquarium Lighting, PAR, Photosynthetic response
+Further Reference: Aquarium Lighting, PAR, Photosynthetic Response

-Plants and zooanthellic algae have adapted to certain depths and is why a 6500K light generally works well (or best) for planted freshwater or refugium aquariums under 20-24 inches of water.
+Plants and zooanthellic algae have adapted to certain depths and is why a 6500K (white light focused in the middle of the visual spectrum) light generally works well (or best) for planted freshwater or refugium aquariums under 20-24 inches of water.

 With this information about actual sunlight penetration, we can safely make some accurate assumptions, even if relatively general.

-So using Acropora Coral as an example, these have been found at varying depths mostly under 25 meters but generally thrive at 6 meters, producing an environment that is deficient in these Photosynthetic response and Chlorophyll synthesis light PAR spikes would result in less than optimal results.
+So using Acropora Coral as an example, these have been found at varying depths mostly less than 25 meters, but generally thrive at 6 meters, producing an environment, which is deficient in these photosynthetic response and Chlorophyll synthesis light PAR spikes would result in less than optimal results.

 So using a 20,000K fluorescent, Metal Halide 20,000K, or LED setup that is 2/3 blue is likely NOT going to produce optimum results in a tank of approximately 20 inches or less of depth.